The Month of August

 August is the eighth month of the year in the Julian and Gregorian calendar and is 31 days long.
 It is considered the busiest time for tourism because it falls in the main school summer holiday period.
-It is the seasonal equivalent of February in the Northern hemisphere.
+It is the seasonal equivalent of February in the opposite hemisphere.

 August does not start on the same day of the week as any other month in the year in common years, but ends on the same day of the week as November every year.
 During leap years, August starts on the same day as February and still ends on same day as November.

 Its birth flower is the gladiolus or poppy which represents beauty, strength, love, marriage and family.